-Cogentin can create a number of effects that are termed overdose in medical terms but may be sought after by recreational users and experienced as a “high.”
+Cogentin is seldom misused; however, Cogentin can create a number of effects that are termed overdose in medical terms but may be sought after by recreational users and experienced as a “high.”
 At certain doses, some people may experience a high that may include visual hallucinations, confusion, dizziness, and excitability.

-However, high-dose use of Cogentin can also contribute to effects such as:
+Taking too much Cogentin can also contribute to effects such as: